 Raised in California and transplanted to Utah.
 Married my college sweetheart from Montana, and we are raising 4 nuggets together.
 I love all things DIY projects and doing them on a budget.
 I don’t mind messing up and am ok with the 90/10 rule - nothing is perfect over here and it’s fine by me!
 Encouraging all ‘wanna-be’ DIYers to just get out there and try it!
 You will be so glad you did.”

 Having a wood tray around the house is a MUST!Â I use them in my bathroom for storage, as serving trays for food and drink, delivering breakfast in bed, and adding decor to my living room.Â If you’re crafty and want to make your own, check out my 60 second Tutorial for this DIY Wood Tray Project and follow the steps to learn how!
 It’s pretty simple and will save you money, too.

 Click any tool to shop:

 A board’s actual size and nominal size are different, which can be confusing when you are new to building.
 I am attaching a link that shows you the exact true measurements verses what you see labeled in store.Â Check that out here.

 For this project you will need the following pieces of wood:

-I use my Ridgid Circular Saw to mark my lines and cut!
+Using my Ridgid Circular Saw to mark my lines and cut is easy!
 Make sure you wear your safety goggles to protect your cute eyeballs.

 You will make two holes on the backside on three of the boards – about 10 inches apart.